alxshelepenok/lumen/content/posts/filecoin-archiving-comes-to-fleek-sites-and-storage.md

 Thanks to the team at Protocol Labs for the amazing work together these past few months, and we’ve got nothing but high hopes for what’s coming next!

 And do stay alert for that, because like we said, this is just the beginning.
-We are one month into the year and we can say that, without a doubt, it will be jam-packed with news from IPFS, Filecoin, us, and the rest of the Open Web community.
+We are two months into the year and we can say that, without a doubt, it will be jam-packed with news from IPFS, Filecoin, us, and the rest of the Open Web community.

 * [Sign up](https://app.fleek.co/) to try Fleek
 * Join our [Community Chat](https://slack.fleek.co/)